puppetlabs/puppet-docs/source/guides/environment.markdown

     different versions of a given template in each environment.
 -   **manifest**: Which file to use as the main entry point for the configuration.
-The Puppet parser looks for other files to compile in the same directory as this manifest, so this parameter also determines where other per-environment Puppet manifests should be stored.
+The Puppet parser looks for other files to compile in the same directory as this manifest, so this setting also determines where other per-environment Puppet manifests should be stored.
 With a separate module path, it should be easy to use the same simple manifest in all environments.